 Managers make or break your employee experience strategy.
 Align and empower management to engage your employees with these actions:

 - Setting clear, transparent goals: The goals that managers set for teams and employees must be simple and regularly revisited.
 Otherwise, employees and managers can quickly become misaligned and frustrated.
 Consider a goal-setting process like objectives and key results (OKRs), championed by companies like Google and Intel.

 - Coaching: Managers who work alongside their employees and provide regular feedback will likely see improvements in performance and engagement.
-Equip managers with the tools and training they need to coach their teams.
+Equip managers with the employee engagement tools and training they need to coach their teams.

 - Investing in management development: Given the importance of managers to employee engagement, organizations should prioritize creating the best leaders possible.
 This starts by hiring the right managers.
 But don’t stop there; provide mentorship for first-time managers, and prioritize ongoing learning and development for management.